Real Estate Broker Programs: Get Licensed

 What's the best way to determine which real estate license I should consider?

 We recommend that you review our license comparison.
 We have designed well organized, high quality programs for each Illinois real estate license type.
-Pleae see below for additional FAQs for each license type.
+Please see additional FAQs for each license type.

 Is Real Estate Institute owned by a real estate brokerage company?